zowe/docs-site/docs/extend/extend-apiml/onboard-nodejs-enabler.md

 Specific addresses and user credentials for the individual API ML components depend on your target runtime environment.

-**Note:** If you are working with local installation of API ML and you are using our dummy identity provider, enter `user` for both `username` and `password`.
+**Note:** If you are working with a local installation of API ML, and you are using our dummy identity provider, enter `user` for both `username` and `password`.
 If API ML was installed by system administrators, ask them to provide you with actual addresses of API ML components and the respective user credentials.

 **Note:** Wait for the Discovery Service to fully register your service.
 This process may take a few minutes after your